On remote, mountainous farms run mainly by indigenous farmers, you can find a gem that is often overlooked growing strong: Mexican coffee.

 Mexican coffee is for coffee enthusiasts who love a mild, light-bodied brew.
-Low acidity and light body, and as well as a nutty flavor, is invariably described as Mexican coffee.
-Mexico’s finest coffee has an acidic snap, a delicate body, and a very pleasurable dryness like fine white wine.
+Low acidity, light body, and a nutty flavor are invariably described as Mexican coffee.
+Mexico’s finest coffee has an acidic snap, a delicate body, and a pleasurable dryness like fine white wine.

-Due to the different coffee-growing parts of the country, Mexican coffee has a wide variety of flavors and overtones.
-This results in a not complicated coffee and can serve as a base for a variety of blends.
+Due to the different coffee-growing parts of the country, Mexican coffee has various flavors and overtones.
+This results in a not complicated coffee and can serve as a base for various blends.

 Chiapas, which grows the finest coffee beans in Mexico, is located near Mexico and Guatemala.
 Its coffee is known for its distinctly delicate, light flavor and rich, slight acidity with a light to medium body.
 It is said that a cup of Chiapas coffee can compete with the strong flavor and intricacy of a much finer Guatemalan coffee.